johnwalicki/Drones-IoT-Visual-Recognition/README.md

 ## Step 2 - Capturing Images
 Use your drone to capture images of interesting objects that you want to train a visual recognition model to autonomously identify.

 In this lab, we have created three zip files to identify neighborhoods affected by the devastating 2018 West Coast wildfires.
-These images are our training set. *Source attribution: USA Today [article](https://www.usatoday.com/in-depth/news/nation-now/2018/08/02/drone-aerials-california-wildfire-devastation/889885002/), various internet sources*
+These images will be used as our training set.
 - Aerial drone images of burned homes - [BurnedHomes.zip](/classes/BurnedHomes.zip)
 - Aerial drone images of intact homes - [AerialHomes.zip](/classes/AerialHomes.zip)
 - Aerial drone images of forests, roads, rivers to be used for the negative class.
 [NotHomes.zip](/classes/NotHomes.zip)

+*Source attribution: USA Today [article](https://www.usatoday.com/in-depth/news/nation-now/2018/08/02/drone-aerials-california-wildfire-devastation/889885002/), various internet sources*

 ## Step 3 - Watson Studio
 In this section, we will create a Watson Studio account, create a Project and Watson Visual Recognition model to identify images in several classes.